simplyEngineering/ESP32-and-Horticulture/README.md

 		<td><image src="images/ExtractorFan.jpg"><br>Extractor fan in base of VegBot.</td>
 	</tr>
 	<tr>
-		<td><image src = "images/humidifierHeater.jpg" width = "100%"><br>The heater  (right) is a 500W ceramic element PTC device which is both fast heating and safe to use in an enclosed environment.
+		<td><image src = "images/humidifierHeater.jpg" width = "100%"></td>
+		<td><br>The heater  (right) is a 500W ceramic element PTC device which is both fast heating and safe to use in an enclosed environment.
 The humidifier (left) is a generic 2.8l domestic device.
-Both are controlled via isolating relays from the ESP8266 controller module.</td>
+Both are controlled via isolating relays from the Master module. </td>
-		<td><br> </td>
 	</tr>
 </table>